thomassuedbroecker/-iascable-vpc-openshift-argocd/README.md

 # Use `Software Everywhere` and `IasCable` to setup `GitOps` on a `Red Hat OpenShift Cluster` in a `Virtual Private Cloud` on `IBM Cloud`

-Our objective is to create a customized initial setup in an [`IBM Cloud`](https://cloud.ibm.com/login) environment for [GitOps](https://www.ibm.com/garage/method/practices/run/gitops/).
+Our objective is to create a customized initial setup [GitOps](https://www.ibm.com/garage/method/practices/run/gitops/) in an [`IBM Cloud`](https://cloud.ibm.com/login) environment.

 The [`Software Everywhere`](https://github.com/cloud-native-toolkit/software-everywhere) project and [`IasCable`](https://github.com/cloud-native-toolkit/iascable) CLI do provide an awesome way to eliminate writing [`Terraform`](https://www.terraform.io/) modules for various clouds such as [`IBM Cloud`](https://cloud.ibm.com/login), [`AWS`](https://aws.amazon.com/) or [`Azure`](https://azure.microsoft.com/) to create and configure resources.
 We are going to reuse Terraform modules which the [`Software Everywhere` catalog](https://modules.cloudnativetoolkit.dev/) does provide.